-Filing due date.- Enter the due date of Schedule R, Form 706.
+Filing due date.
+Enter the due date of Schedule R, Form 706.
 You must send the copies of Schedule R-1 to the fiduciary by this date.

-Line 4.- Do not enter more than the amount on line 3.
+Line 4.
+Do not enter more than the amount on line 3.
 If you wish to allocate an additional GST exemption, you must use Schedule R, Part 1.
 Making an entry on line 4 constitutes a Notice of Allocation of the decedent's GST exemption to the trust.

-Line 6.- If the property interests entered on line 1 will not bear the GST tax, multiply line 6 by 55% (.55).
+Line 6.
+If the property interests entered on line 1 will not bear the GST tax, multiply line 6 by 50% (.50).

-Signature.- The executor(s) must sign Schedule R-1 in the same manner as Form 706.
+Signature.
+The executor(s) must sign Schedule R-1 in the same manner as Form 706.
 See Signature and Verification on page 2.

-Filing Schedule R-1.- Attach one copy of each Schedule R-1 that you prepare to Form 706.
+Filing Schedule R-1.
+Attach to Form 706 one copy of each Schedule R-1 that you prepare.
 Send two copies of each Schedule R-1 to the fiduciary.

-Schedule T.-Qualified Family-Owned Business Interest Deduction
+Schedule T. Qualified Family-Owned Business Interest Deduction

 Under section 2057, you may elect to deduct the value of certain family-owned business interests from the gross estate.
 You make the election by filing Schedule T, attaching all required statements, and deducting the value of the qualifying business interests on Part 5, Recapitulation, page 3, at item 22.
-You can only deduct the value of property that you have also reported on Schedule A, B, C, F, G, or H of Form 706.
+You can only deduct the value of property that you have also reported on Schedule A, B, C, E, F, G, or H of Form 706.

-For the estates of decedents dying in 1998, the amount of the deduction cannot exceed the lesser of:
+The amount of the deduction cannot exceed the lesser of:

-- The adjusted value of the qualified family-owned business interests of the decedent otherwise includible in the gross estate, or - \$675,000.
+The adjusted value of the qualified family-owned business interests (QFOBI) of the decedent otherwise includible in the gross estate, or